 Regarding the gentle, melodic, instrumental music on the album Sanctuary for the Soul, Lacy says, “I want my music to serve as a sanctuary, a refuge, a place of safety, peace, healing and joy, where listeners can go when they need to escape from the pressures and stress of the world around them.”

 For this recording, Los Angeles-based pianist and composer Janice Lacy joined forces with several of Southern California’s top musicians — pianist and keyboardist Rob Mullins (who also arranged and produced the album), cellist Jeness, bassist Larry Antonino, and drummer and percussionist Tony Braunagel.
 “It was a joint effort, so we decided to call the group the Janice Lacy Project,” explains Lacy.
-Their album collaboration contains 14 tunes, all composed by Lacy, including a couple of solo piano pieces, numerous piano-cello duets, and a few numbers with the sound augmented by bass, drums, percussion or synthesizer.
+Their album collaboration contains 14 songs, all composed by Lacy, including a couple of solo piano pieces, numerous piano-cello duets, and a few numbers with the sound augmented by bass, drums, percussion or synthesizer.
 The music has strong appeal to lovers of new age music as well as the genres of neo-classical and gentle-jazz.

 Lacy studied classical music for many years, including eight years of classical repertoire and theory with Joe Weisberg (Erich Leinsdorf, Frank Murphy), and in-depth analysis of the musical scores for many classic operas with members of the San Francisco Opera Company.
 With her producer Rob Mullins, she also studied jazz and improvisation.

 Rob Mullins, in addition to being a multi-genre producer, is an esteemed Grammy®-nominated jazz recording artist with 30 albums.
 He has worked with Hubert Laws, The Crusaders, The Rippingtons, Dave Grusin, Branford Marsalis, Kirk Whalum and many other top jazz acts.
 Jeness has toured the world performing with James Taylor, Kenny Loggins, K.D.
 Lang and the La Scala Quartet.
 Larry Antonino, a member of Pablo Cruise, has recorded with Barry Manilow, Ronnie Laws, Air Supply and Shelby Lynne.
 Tony Braunagel has worked with Bonnie Raitt, Robert Cray, Taj Mahal, Bette Midler and Eric Burdon, among many others.
 Consulting producer Greg Scelsa also is a Grammy®-nominated artist (Greg and Steve).